-The Department is governed by a Board of Directors ("Board") consisting of two representatives from each city whereas the members represent the cities in determining the level of fire, emergency medical and disaster preparedness services to be provided by the Department.
-All major decisions by the Board require ratification by the respective City Councils.
+The Department is governed by a Board of Directors ("Board") consisting of two City Council members from each city that represent the cities in determining the level of fire, emergency medical and disaster preparedness services to be provided by the Department.
+All major decisions by the Board that increase expenditures to the cities require ratification by the respective City Councils.